Advanced Placement

 There is a fee for each exam.
 Contact your Guidance Learning Specialist to learn more about AP Exam fees, including information about fee reductions.

 Although a lot of attention is given to the AP Exam, the AP experience really begins a whole year before then.
-Here are some checkpoints based on a traditional school year.

 Course Calendar